 The industry is made up of a huge variety of production systems with herds ranging from just a handful of sows to thousands.
 Each of these businesses has an important part to play in the overall success of the industry, whether it’s commercial lines or rare breeds it is important to know that the support and information is out there.

-In addition to AHDB Pork publications and services, the following links provide useful information more specific to small scale pig keeping.
+In addition to the publications and services we provide, the following links will take you to useful information, specific to small-scale pig keeping.

 - Common Disease Conditions Diagnosed in Smallholder and Pet Pigs - click here

 - Small-herd biosecurity photostory

 Practical Pigs magazine features